‘Days Of Our Lives’ Spoilers: Sami Reels Over EJ News, Marlena Is Shot

 — Days of our Lives (@nbcdays) August 25, 2018

-All the while, Sonny Kiriakis (Freddie Smith) and his former husband, Will Horton (Chandler Massey) will be sharing a very emotional reunion.
-On Friday’s episode of Days of our Lives, Will finally remembered everything about his life after suffering with amnesia for years.
+All the while, Sonny Kiriakis (Freddie Smith) and his former husband, Will Horton (Chandler Massey), will be sharing a very emotional reunion.
+On Friday’s episode of Days of Our Lives, Will finally remembered everything about his life after suffering with amnesia for years.
 He remembered the love he had for Sonny, their wedding day, and even the birth of his daughter, Arianna.

 Will and Sonny will be right in the middle of their sweet reunion when they’ll be interrupted by all of the chaos going on at the wedding.
 Will will likely be shocked to see his mother is back in town, and seemingly the cause of all the trouble, and that his grandmother, Marlena, whom he is very close to, as been gunned down.

-Days of our Lives fans will have a full week of Sami Brady hi-jinks in store, and can watch it all go down weekday afternoons on NBC.
+Days of Our Lives fans will have a full week of Sami Brady hi-jinks in store, and can watch it all go down weekday afternoons on NBC.